 The rich, cloudy broth was filled with sweetness from boiling the beef bones and meats, and it was also peppery from the spices infused in it.
 The vinaigrette chilli was tangy and paired well with the fresh beef slices.

 True story, I slurped down every bit, right up to the last drop of soup.
-Yums.
+Yum.

-It was laced with an ample portion of sotong and pork, along with three prawns so that each mouthful was filled with ingredients.
+It came with an ample portion of sotong and pork, along with three prawns so that each mouthful was filled with ingredients.

-Featuring a very popular Chinese-style nasi lemak, you can customise your own plate at Punggol Nasi Lemak Centre and pile it up with your favourite ingredients like fried chicken wings, fish fillet, otah, long beans, and more.
+Featuring the ever-popular Chinese-style nasi lemak, you can customise your own plate at Punggol Nasi Lemak Centre and pile it up with your favourite ingredients like fried chicken wings, fish fillet, otah, long beans, and more.

 Be sure to bring along more cash though as it is way more pricey as compared to other nasi lemak alternatives.